szeitlin/szeitlin-blog/content/posts/engineering/data-eng-test-patterns.md

 <todo: add example here>

-Wherever possible, test on actual data.
+Wherever possible, test on (copies or samples of) actual data.
 Ideally, if it's for data pipelining, your code should be able to pull fresh data and test on that.

+If your code needs to be able to backfill historical data, you should have a reference data set.
+Typically I use files that represent samples of data sources, and whenever I update the code, I pull a fresh sample file, and make sure the updated code works on the new data and is also still backwards-compatible.

 Things worth testing:
 - configurations to do certain types of operations